Employment Contracts in Buffalo, New York

 Common Terms in New York Employment Contracts

-Job descriptions, wage levels, length of time of employment (or more likely, at will employment), and grounds for promotion or termination are usually included in the majority of New York employment contracts.
+Job descriptions, wage levels, length of time of employment (or more likely, at will employment), and grounds for promotion or termination are normally included in the majority of New York employment contracts.
 Contracts may also contain less commonly used clauses.
 First, arbitration clauses require parties to give up their rights to sue in court for any type of employment dispute.

 How Can a Buffalo Lawyer Help?